Tuna2222/Personal-website/content/Research/Decentralized problem/index.md

 \end{align}

-## Some intuition and application

-Consider the situation that we are evaluating a loss function with many local data in different computers.
-The privacy or communication cost requires each computer to evaluate different loss functions, by only getting access to limited information from their "neighbors".
-That's where the setting comes into play.

 [^1]:[A. Nedic and A. Ozdaglar, "Distributed Subgradient Methods for Multi-Agent Optimization," in IEEE Transactions on Automatic Control, vol. 54, no. 1, pp. 48-61, Jan.
 2009, doi: 10.1109/TAC.2008.2009515.](https://ieeexplore.ieee.org/document/4749425)